 One of the most annoying problems dog owners and their dogs is flea infestations.
 There are a variety of flea treatments and products available on the market.
 However, some pet owners may not be using them frequently enough.
-Dog flea medication is not a cure, but it can help control adult fleas from breeding more fleas.
-It is important to give your dog the appropriate medicine at the correct time.
+Dog flea medication is not a cure but can help control adult fleas from breeding more fleas.
+Giving your dog the appropriate medicine at the correct time is important.

 There are many different types of prescription flea medication for dogs.
 Some of these products may be more effective in killing fleas than others.
 Flea control products are effective and safe for your dog.
 However, it is important to regularly give your pet the proper dosage of flea medication.
 You can find prescription flea medications for dogs in many different forms.
 Some of these forms include:

 - Natural flea sprays

 - Flea collars work by trapping fleas and ticks within the collar

 How to Tell if Your Dog Has Fleas

 Adult fleas are easier to spot, especially if your dog has a thin coat.
 But in other cases, fleas are harder to spot when these parasites are in the early stage of their flea life cycle.
 Fleas are tiny parasites that can be very difficult to spot and cause a lot of dog scratching.
 There are several ways to tell if your dog has fleas, and some of them include looking for the following: